djlint/djLint/README.md

   - Code - Codes beginning with "E" signify error, and "W" warning.
   - Message - Message to display when error is found.
   - Patterns - regex expressions that will find the error.

+## Contributing - Please Help!

+Checkout the issue list and help where you can!